Scouting in New York: Camps

-The Camp's buildings and cabins are available for off-season use by Scouting and other youth organizations.

 Tuscarora Scout Reservation is a Boy Scouts of America camp located on 1200 acres (4.5 km^{2}) around Summit Lake in New York State's Southern Tier.

 The camp has ten summer camping sites with 2-man platform tents.
 It has five winter units with a center lodge equipped with wood stoves, refrigerators and electricity and four 8-man lean-tos.
 Tuscarora Scout Reservation also offers a renovated Nature lodge, dining hall, a nationally known Handicraft program, and a 40 ft, progressively more difficult climbing wall with free rappel.
 They also offer mountainboarding, paddleboard, shotgun and rifle range as well as multiple Wilderness Programs and Scoutcraft programs.
 The camp is available year-round for camping, hiking as well as shotgun and rifle programs.
 Tuscarora Scout Reservation hosts over 500 Scouts and leaders each January and February for its Winter Camp programs.
 Tuscarora hosts the Council's annual National Youth Leadership Training Course every August.